10 Questions to Ask Before Writing Your Will

 4. Have I appointed guardians for my minor children and dependents?

-- Select a guardian for your minor children and any dependents to ensure their care.
+For their day-to-day needs, you’ll need to select a guardian for your minor children and any dependents to ensure their care.
+Clearly state your choice in your will to avoid legal complications.

 5. Should I set up trusts or power of attorney arrangements?